unicode-org/icu4x/tutorials/data_management.md

 # 5. Using the generated data explicitly

-The data we generated in section 2 is actually just Rust code defining `DataProvider` implementations for all keys using hardcoded data (go take a look!).
+The data we generated in section 2 is actually just Rust code defining `DataProvider` implementations for all markers using hardcoded data (go take a look!).

 So far we've used it through the default `try_new` constructor by using the environment variable to replace the built-in data.
 However, we can also directly access the `DataProvider` implementations if we want, for example to combine it with other providers.
 For this, we first need to add some dependencies (icu_datagen did tell you which ones you need):